rfoltz/Udacity-DevOps-Project-1/README.md

 ### Getting Started
 1. Clone this repository
+2. Create environment variables
-2. Modify the packer file
+3. Modify the packer file
-3. Modify terraform variable files if necessary
+4. Modify terraform variable files if necessary

 ## Instructions
 ### Packer
+1. Log in to your Azure subscription and create a resource group for your image.

-1. Modify the packer file (server.json) so the image builds in your perferred region.
+2. Modify the packer file (server.json) so the image builds in your perferred region, and modify it to include the resource group name you made in step 1.

-2. Open on your terminal and add the following environment variables
+3. Open on your terminal and add the following environment variables
 - ARM_CLIENT_ID
 - ARM_CLIENT_SECRET
 - ARM_SUBSCRIPTION_ID
-3. You can add the environment variable for windows like so in the powershell terminal. `$env:AZURE_RESOURCE_GROUP = 'MyTestResourceGroup'`

 These variables are used to connect to your subscription on Azure.
+Below are examples of adding enviroment variables to your terminal and os of choice.

+#### Windows
+Example: `$env:ARM_CLIENT_ID = '0000000-0000-0000-0000-000000000000'`

+#### Mac OS
+Example: `export ARM_CLIENT_ID='0000000-0000-0000-0000-000000000000'`

+#### Linux
+Example: `ARM_CLIENT_ID='0000000-0000-0000-0000-000000000000'`

-*note:* that these variables are only there for the live time of the terminal if you would like to make thme permant you will have to look up the documentation for your operating system.
+*Note:* These variables are only there for the live time of the terminal if you would like to make thme permant you will have to look up the documentation for your operating system.

-4. Log in to your Azure subscription and create a resource group for your image.
-5. Once all of the above steps are completed you can now run the command `packer build` to build your server image.
+4. Once all of the above steps are completed you can now run the command `packer build` to build your server image.
 This may take a while so grab a cup of tea.

 ### Terraform
 The terraform file creates these resources listed below